Tuyet-T/Earthquake-Prediction-Data-Visualizations-inR/README.md

 Data Overview

-The dataset used for this analysis contains earthquake-related data, including variables like the magnitude, latitude, longitude, and other numerical factors related to seismic activity as well as categorical variables such as address, country, continent.
-The dataset has some missing values and duplications but those columns are not used, thus I don't perform data cleaning.
+The dataset for this analysis includes earthquake-related variables such as magnitude, latitude, longitude, and other numerical seismic factors, along with categorical variables like address, country, and continent.
+Although the dataset contains some missing values and duplicates, these columns are not utilized in the analysis, so no data cleaning was performed.

 Visualization & Insights